g-hano/g-hano/README.md

-I am a Generative AI Engineer that is interested in Deep Learning and Agents.
+I am a Generative AI Engineer that is interested in Deep Learning and AI Agents.

 ## My Favourite Projects